 Immerse yourself in current events and unprecedented political changes in the capital of the United Kingdom.
 Participate in two Political Science courses over a four-week experience that will explore differing perspectives on international government and policies.
 Meet political party leaders and discuss politics in United Kingdom in the aftermath of Brexit.
 With London as your classroom you’ll visit historical sites that will provide context for recent shifts in the political landscape.

 You will enroll in two, four-credit classes while in London.
 These courses will combine classroom learning with experiential excursions that provide access to important locations and individuals within the political sphere of the United Kingdom and European Union.
-PS 352 Political Parties and Elections will be taught by University of Oregon Professor Priscilla Southwell with a companion course taught by a local UK faculty member.
+Contemporary British Politics will be taught by former Editor of BBC World Service News, Andrew Whitehead.
+A companion course on International Conflict and Cooperation: Britain, the European Union, and Brexit will be taught by a University of Oregon Political Science faculty member, Ronald Mitchell.
 Both courses are recognized and approved for academic credit at the University of Oregon and can apply to the Political Science major or minor.

 Faculty and Staff

 Dr Andrew Whitehead has been until recently the Editor of BBC World Service News, the BBC‘s biggest radio network reaching more than forty million listeners around the world.
 During his career, he has been a foreign correspondent, a correspondent covering British politics, a news presenter and a maker of award winning documentaries.
 He has spent a semester as a Knight-Wallace Journalism Fellow at the University of Michigan.